martin-gomola/beskar-forge/README.md

 ## Start your own project

-The easiest option is to give [`SETUP_PROMPT.md`](./SETUP_PROMPT.md) to your coding agent.
+Give [`SETUP_PROMPT.md`](./SETUP_PROMPT.md) to your coding agent.
 Add your app name, destination folder, and first feature.
-The agent will copy the template, rename it, run the checks, and report what is ready.
+The agent copies the template, renames it, runs the checks, and reports what is ready.

 If you prefer to customize it yourself: